Email has been sent to with instructions on resetting your password.

 Natural childbirth is vaginal delivery without medication.
 An epidural is anesthesia inserted into your spine to numb the lower half of your body to relieve the discomfort of labor and childbirth.

 If you are pregnant and weighing your childbirth options, Dignity Health - St. Rose Dominican can help you make healthy decisions for you and your baby.
 Find an OB/GYN to learn more about natural birth vs. epidural in Las Vegas or Henderson, NV.

 Preferences regarding pain relief and management vary among women planning to give birth in a hospital.
 Talk to your doctor about your options.
 There are advantages and disadvantages to both natural birth and getting an epidural.

 Your doctor may advise against an epidural if:

 If you choose to have a natural childbirth, you will feel pain during contractions and delivery.
-Be prepared with a plan for pain management, such as relaxation and breathing techniques, massage, taking a bath, distractions such as music, or moving around to find a comfortable position.
+Be prepared with a plan for pain management, such as relaxation and breathing techniques, massage, distractions such as music, or moving around to find a comfortable position.

 If you choose to get an epidural, an anesthesiologist will insert a thin catheter into your spinal canal in your lower back.
 Anesthetic medicine flows through this catheter to numb your body from the waist down.
 You may experience a headache when this happens.